 How Is OCD Diagnosed?

-OCD is diagnosed by a psychiatrist with the help of a therapist.
+OCD is diagnosed by a psychiatrist, often with the input of a therapist.
 Over time, the therapist and psychiatrist will learn more about a person’s current symptoms and history to come to a diagnosis.
-They do this by considering the recurrence of repetitive behaviors and the negative impact of these behaviors on one’s life.
+They do this by considering the recurrence of repetitive behaviors and the negative impact of these behaviors on their life.

 Why Use Medication for OCD?